pontius-pilates/project-template-simple/README.md

 # project-template-simple

-A simple Python/data science project template with UV, Taskfile, pre-commit, ruff, black, mypy, and pytest.
+A simple data science template for projects in Python.
+Uses UV, Taskfile, pre-commit, ruff, black, mypy, and pytest.

 ## Using This Template